Bray Wyatt: Criticism of booking

-While Rotunda's character work has been widely praised, the in-ring booking of his characters has received criticism.
-Journalist Dave Meltzer said that although his Fun House/Fiend character was "fantastic" and he is a "genius" as a performer, it doesn't "make his matches great".
+While Rotunda's character work had been widely praised, the in-ring booking of his characters received criticism.
+Journalist Dave Meltzer said that although his Fun House/Fiend character was "fantastic" and he was a "genius" as a performer, it did not "make his matches great".
 In particular, his Hell in a Cell match against Seth Rollins at the 2019 Hell in a Cell event was universally panned by fans and critics, due to its "horrid" booking and contentious ending that saw the match being stopped by the referee after Rollins attacked The Fiend with numerous weapons, despite Hell in a Cell matches usually ending via pinfall or submission.
 Some commentators stated that the match had significantly damaged the character of The Fiend.
 The match was named Worst Match of the Year by readers of the Wrestling Observer Newsletter.
-Additionally, various critics have opined out that Wyatt's constant losses were harmful to his character and mystique.
+It was also voted the Gooker Award winner for the year on WrestleCrap.
+Additionally, various critics opined that Wyatt's constant losses were harmful to his character and mystique.

-In 2020, readers of the Wrestling Observer Newsletter recognized The Fiend as the Worst Gimmick of the year, making Wyatt the only performer to have won both Best Gimmick and Worst Gimmick.
+In 2020, readers of the Wrestling Observer Newsletter recognized The Fiend as the Worst Gimmick of the year, making Wyatt the only performer to have won both Best Gimmick and Worst Gimmick with the same character.